spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/GettingStarted.md

 ### Central deployment

-The Spreadsheet upload is stored directly as a library centrally, e.g. in the on-premise ABAP system.
+The Spreadsheet upload is stored directly as a library centrally, e.g. in the on-premise ABAP system or BTP.
 For more information, please see the Page [Central Deployment](CentralDeployment.md).

 ## Setup